VectorInstitute/webpage-template/README.md

 # webpage-template

-A simple static website that adheres to Vector branding guidelines using NextJS
+A simple static website that adheres to Vector branding guidelines using Next.js